 Where to eat: learn from our mistakes, do NOT eat at a tapas place that has pictures of their food out front and their tapas across the countertop - chances are high that it will not be enjoyable

 Day 5 San Sebastian via Zumaia beach to Salamanca

 From San Sebastián we drove to the cliffs of Zumaia that were one of the filming locations for Game of Thrones.
-From there, we drove through Castile down to Salamanca, also called the "Golden city" due to its buildings made out of sandstone that earned it the UNESCO world heritage status in 1988.
+From there, we drove through Castile down to Salamanca, also called the "Golden City" due to its buildings made out of sandstone that earned its UNESCO world heritage status in 1988.
 Compared to San Sebastián and Sevilla, Salamanca is relatively small which makes it the perfect road-trip stop.

-What to do: simply walk through the historic old town, listen to the street musicians, dance on Plaza Mayor, marvel at the cathedral and the university that is one of the oldest in the world.
+What to do: simply walk through the historic old town, listen to the street musicians, dance on Plaza Mayor, and marvel at the cathedral and the university which is one of the oldest in the world.